Clastify logo

 Predicting direction

-Compare Q with K at the same temperature:
+Compare QQ with KK at the same temperature:

-• If Q < K, there is too little product compared with the equilibrium mixture, so the forward reaction is favoured.
+• If Q<KQ < K, there is too little product compared with the equilibrium mixture, so the forward reaction is favoured.

-• If Q > K, there is too much product compared with the equilibrium mixture, so the reverse reaction is favoured.
+• If Q>KQ > K, there is too much product compared with the equilibrium mixture, so the reverse reaction is favoured.

-• If Q = K, the mixture is at equilibrium.
+• If Q=KQ = K, the mixture is at equilibrium.

 Image

-I like to think of Q as the mixture asking, “where am I now?”, while K says, “where must I end up at this temperature?”.
-The reaction moves in whichever direction brings Q toward K.
+I like to think of QQ as the mixture asking, “where am I now?”, while KK says, “where must I end up at this temperature?”.
+The reaction goes in the direction that moves QQ toward KK.

 From K to equilibrium concentrations

-Since K connects equilibrium concentrations through an equation, you can use it to calculate an unknown equilibrium concentration from given initial or equilibrium data.
+Since K gives a mathematical link between equilibrium concentrations, you can use it to calculate an unknown equilibrium concentration from known initial or equilibrium data.
 In assessed questions, the equilibria are homogeneous.

-A neat way to organise the work is an initial-change-equilibrium table.
-Many teachers call this an ICE table; the name doesn’t matter much, as long as the stoichiometry is correct.
+A neat way to do the working is to set up an initial-change-equilibrium table.
+Many teachers call this an ICE table; the name doesn't matter much, as long as the stoichiometry is right.

 ICE table for A + 2B ⇌ C; use the equilibrium row in Kc = [C]/([A][B]²).